radiantlogic-v8/documentation-eoc/documentation/login/microsoft-sso.md

 - [Creating a Secret for Authentication](#creating-a-secret-for-authentication)
 - [Assigning API Permissions](#assigning-api-permissions)
 - [Implementation and Testing](#implementation-and-testing)
+-

-## Registering Your Application in Azure AD
+## Registering your application in Azure AD

 This section describes how to establish your application as a recognized entity in Azure AD to facilitate secure interactions.
 1. Using an administrative account, log into the Azure AD portal.
 2. In the navigation pane on the left, select **App registrations**.
     ![menu](images/app-registrations.png)